meg-coningsby/where-to-eat-app-project4/README.md

 Planned future enhancements for the app:

 -   Improve error notifications in the UI (not just console notifications of errors)
+-   Work on Google Places API & hook to allow more than 20 results
--   Add functionality for user's to add friends (and these requests can be accepted / declined), and then limit event invites to friends
+-   Add functionality for user's to add friends (and these requests can be accepted / declined).
+This then opens up a lot more functionality to add (friends collaborating on lists, being able to view each other's lists - instead of 'public lists', inviting friend's to events etc. )
--   Ability to see the restaurant search results in map view (not just list view)
+-   Ability to see the restaurant search results and your list restaurants in map view (not just list view)
--   Ability to see your lists' restaurants in a map view (not just list view)
--   Be able to copy someone's public list onto your own saved lists